Gedeelte uit het artikel:

 In the Netherlands, securities litigation usually pertains to civil disputes between investors and issuers or vendors of securities.
 These proceedings occur frequently in the Netherlands and often involve non-Dutch parties.
 This is because:

-- the cost of litigation in the Netherlands is significantly lower than in other jurisdictions, especially common law jurisdictions;
+- The cost of litigation in the Netherlands (court fees and attorney fees) is significantly lower than in other jurisdictions, especially compared to common law jurisdictions.

-- parties have the opportunity to conduct the entire course of proceedings in English before the Netherlands Commercial Court;
+- Parties have the option to conduct the entire course of proceedings in English before the Netherlands Commercial Court if they wish to do so.

-- Dutch courts are relatively lenient in assuming international jurisdiction; and
+- Dutch courts are relatively lenient in assuming international jurisdiction regarding non-Dutch defendants.

 Securities litigation in the Netherlands can also involve administrative proceedings between the financial supervisory authorities and supervised entities on, for example, disclosure of inside information.